 Plan Melbourne 2017-2050 is the main integrated land-use, infrastructure and transport plan published by the Victorian Government.
 It aims to support economic growth and protect liveability and sustainability across metropolitan Melbourne.
 As part of its implementation, Land Use Framework Plans are being developed to guide strategic land-use and infrastructure development for the next 30 years for six metropolitan Melbourne regions including the Western region (comprising the Brimbank, Hobsons Bay, Maribyrnong, Melton, Moonee Valley and Wyndham Local Government Areas).

 For Melbourne’s urban growth areas, the Victorian Planning Authority manages the development of Precinct Structure Plans (PSPs) which are master plans for local areas that usually cater for between 5,000 to 30,000 people, 2,000 to 10,000 jobs or a combination of both.
 PSPs provide more specific detail regarding how existing important features of local communities such as roads, shopping centres, schools, parks, key transport connections and areas for housing and employment may evolve or transform over time and become better integrated.

-The management of land, water and biodiversity in the Moorabool, Melton, Wyndham & Greater Geelong area is principally overseen by its four councils, Melbourne Water, Parks Victoria, the Department of Environment, Land, Water and Planning and EPA Victoria along with landholders and other authorities, organisations and community groups.
+The management of land, water and biodiversity in the Moorabool, Melton, Wyndham & Greater Geelong area is principally overseen by its four councils, Melbourne Water, Parks Victoria, the Department of Energy, Environment and Climate Action and EPA Victoria along with landholders and other authorities, organisations and community groups.
 The area’s significant strategies and plans include the: